Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - Implemented simple IDOR prevention agaisnt attackers guessing for AdminID on teacher page
   - Page will abort 404 if id doesnt exists
   - page will abort 404 if the id exist but role is not a teacher
+- RBAC will make Different roles  see different content
+  - Home page will be different for guest, admins , super admins and other roles
+  - Certain UI will be different for each users

 ---